 The Organization sponsored a SIMPLE IRA covering qualified employees.
 Employer contributions to the plan were made at the discretion of the Board of Directors.
-The Organization matched the employee contributions up to a maximum of 3% of gross wages for 2020 and 2019 in the amount of \$15,093 and \$83,384, respectively.
+The Organization matched the employee contributions up to a maximum of 3% of gross wages for 2020 in the amount of \$15,093.
 Effective January 1, 2020, due to the size of the Organization the SIMPLE IRA retirement plan was closed and the Organization opened a 401(k) plan.
-The Organization matches employee contributions up to a maximum of 3% of gross wages for 2020.
-Employer contributions to the 401(k) plan totaled \$45,655 in 2020.
+The Organization matches employee contributions up to a maximum of 3% of gross wages for 2021 and 2020.
+Employer contributions to the 401(k) plan were \$64,988 for 2021 and \$45,655 for 2020.